fahim-ahmed05/fahim-ahmed05.github.io/README.md

-# Poor Man's Website: My Personal Website
+# Poor Man's Website: My Personal Site

 This is a simple static website built using basic HTML and CSS.
 It serves as my personal website where I can share information about myself, my projects, and my interests.